microsoft/pxt-adafruit/olddocs/js/compiler.md

 ![](/static/mb/offline-2.png)

-The C++ compiler now only is used to compile the micro:bit runtime - this is done offline by the micro:bit team and the precompiled runtime linked with your compiled script in the browser.
+The C++ compiler now only is used to compile the @boardname@ runtime - this is done offline by the @boardname@ team and the precompiled runtime linked with your compiled script in the browser.

 ## Save and load code using files